 My most popular education articles include: “Five-Year-Olds Can Learn Calculus” (also reprinted by other media outlets and translated into half a dozen languages), “This is What a Student-Designed School Looks Like,” and “To Advance Education, We Must First Re-Imagine Society.”

 Aside from education, I’ve published articles about business, social issues, science and many other topics, in media outlets such as The New York Times, The Washington Post, Smithsonian, and National Geographic Traveler, and I’ve contributed to several books.
 I’ve also worked on staff and/or served as a consultant for Fortune 500 corporations and tech start-ups; large foundations and other non-profits; government agencies; and large multilateral organizations.
 I have degrees in systems engineering and journalism.

 To stay up-to-date with my education-related writing, please enter your information on the form on the right.
-If you’d like to discuss the hub project in particular (currently in the R&D phase), please send me a note through the contact form on The Hub’s web site.
+If you’d like to discuss the hub project in particular (launching in a streamlined form in fall 2020), please send me a note through the contact form on The Hub’s web site.